Criminal Minds: Beyond Borders: International broadcast

 The series premiered in Australia on the Seven Network in April 2016.
-In Canada, the series airs simultaneously with the U.S. on CTV.
-The series also airs same day as the U.S. in Asia on AXN.
+In Canada, the series airs simultaneously with the United States on CTV.
+The series also airs same day as the United States in Asia on AXN.
 On April 20, 2016, the series premiered on W in the United Kingdom and Ireland.
 On July 11, 2016, the series premiered on TV One in New Zealand.